Before traveling abroad as a digital nomad or retiring overseas as an expat, there are a few health planning tips to consider.

 1. Find a Doctor

-It doesn’t matter what our patients deal with while abroad, we want to be their first advocate and will communicate with all parties to make sure they get the best care possible.
+It doesn’t matter what our patients deal with while abroad; we want to be their first advocate and will communicate with all parties to ensure they get the best care possible.

 If you have a high health literacy level, minimal risk factors, are overall healthy, and have friends or family who can advocate on your behalf, there is little need for ongoing physician access.

 Before you embark on your travels, it’s important to organize your health data.